Easy ajax operations even without javascript

 disable the loader

-The loader is started by default.
+The page loader is started by default.
 To disable it, add the yadaNoLoader class.

 Returning from the backend